 If you are like most road-to-mountain biking converts, you may soon prefer the trails of nature to the tar-ridden roads ruled by cars.
 Maybe you are even ready for more adventure.
 If so, consider competitive racing, observed trials (competitions with challenging obstacle courses), longer charity rides, or off-road vacations.
 After all, some of the most beautiful places in the world are accessible by bike.

 Consider, too, helping maintain public lands for riding.
 Contact IMBA or another organization to find out how you can volunteer to help with trail work.
 In addition, join a local mountain biking club where you can learn more about the sport and find out how to help maintain trails in your area.

 Whatever you do, though, keep the focus on fun.

 Mountain Bike Tourism Association

-On the Move.
+Made to move.
 ACSM Fit Society Page on American College of Sports Medicine website.
 Available at:http://www.acsm.org/docs/fit-society-page/acsmfspsummer2012.pdf.
 Updated Summer 2012.
-Accessed January 3, 2013.
+Accessed February 5, 2015.

-Rules of the Trail.
+Rules of the trail.
 International Mountain Bicycling Association website. http://www.imba.com/about/rules-trail.
-Accessed January 3, 2013.
+Accessed February 5, 2015.